sigpvalue/CRrpart/paper/paper.md

 ## Summary

 Recursive partitioning (RP) is a statistical procedure used to classify observations into subgroups that have a consistent outcome based on features of the observations.
 Starting with the complete set of observations, RP will split the input dataset into two using a binary (T/F) split based on 1 feature (e.g., Age>=70; Blood Type  = "A" | "B") that is optimal according to a statistical heuristic.
 Each resultant subgroup is similarly split until the potential splits are exhausted and/or other stopping conditions are met.
 Software has been developed to perform RP with hypothesis testing at each split for continuous and categorical outcome measures.
-However, competing risks (CR) outcomes, which are a special type of survival analysis where multiple event types are possible to be observed, have no software implementation nor hypothesis testing included.
+However, competing risks (CR) outcomes, which are a special type of survival (time-to-event) analysis where multiple event types are possible to be observed, have no software implementation nor hypothesis testing included.
 The R package CRrpart includes RP for CR outcomes (along with survival outcomes) with statistical hypothesis testing at each split.

 ## Statement of need